runceel/ReactiveProperty/docs/docs/features/Event-transfer-to-ViewModel-from-View.md

 Those classes extend `TriggerAction`.
 Those are designed that uses together with `EventTrigger`.

 <b>Note:</b>
-> This feature provides to only WPF and UWP.
-> Xamarin.Forms can't use this feature.
+> This feature available only WPF and UWP.
+Xamarin.Forms can't use this.
+If you would like to use it, then please add `ReactiveProperty.WPF` package for WPF or R`eactiveProperty.UWP` package for UWP to your project.

 Those classes can convert `EventArgs` to any types object using `ReactiveConverter&lt;T, U&gt;`.